Duntroon

 Duntroon features high concentrations of family households and group households, with a higher-than-average median household size

-Family households comprise 87.5% of all households, including 45.5% couples with children, 38.6% couples without children, and 3.4% single parent families.
-Non-family households account for the remaining 12.5%, with lone person households at 8.3% and group households comprising 4.1%.
-The median household size is 2.8 people, larger than the Australian Capital Territory average of 2.2.
+Family households account for 87.5% of all households, including 45.5% couples with children, 38.6% couples without children, and 3.4% single parent families.
+Non-family households make up the remaining 12.5%, consisting of 8.3% lone person households and 4.1% group households.
+The median household size is 2.8 people, which is larger than the Australian Capital Territory average of 2.2.

 Frequently Asked Questions - Households